-How to make lemon pepper seasoning that will keep for a while is a lot easier than you may think, too.
-Let’s explore why:
+How to make lemon pepper seasoning that will keep for a while is a lot easier than you may think.

-- Using heat to dry the lemon zest out prevents mold or mildew from forming on it, plus heating it also keeps lemon pepper spice recipes from sticking together.
-So when you make this homemade seasoning, don’t skip this step!
+Using heat to dry the lemon zest out prevents mold or mildew from forming on it, plus heating it also keeps the seasoning from sticking together.
+This is way better than maltodextrin, so when you make this homemade seasoning, don’t skip this step!

 You can add as much or as little of the salt and pepper as you like, but I like my lemon pepper seasoning a little salty because I think it really brings out the depth of the lemon flavor.
-You want this to be bright – but not too bright – because it is a seasoning, after all.
+You want this to be bright – but not too bright.

 So go ahead – make your favorite lemon pepper recipe with peace of mind tonight.
 This 3-ingredient recipe is so easy that you will never again have to resort to grabbing the store-bought stuff simply for the sake of saving time.